 Johanna Hellrigl is the Founder and Chef of Johanna's Table, a unique food business in Washington, D.C.
-Johanna's Table provides clients with private boutique catering, restaurant consulting, recipe and menu development, custom baked goods and personalized cooking classes.
+Johanna's Table provides clients with private boutique catering, recipe and menu development, custom baked goods and personalized cooking classes.
 Most recently, the business has expanded to include XII by Johanna’s Table, a monthly pop up dinner series as well as an upcoming web series.

 Born into a family of chefs, Hellrigl was raised in kitchens in Italy and the United States, including in New York City where her mother and father ran restaurant Palio, an upscale Italian restaurant in Midtown.
 As a child, the budding chef grew comfortable in Palio’s kitchen.
 Her South Tyrolean father, Andreas Hellrigl, a Michelin-starred chef, would set her up in a mini chef’s coat in the pastry section of the kitchen– the safest place for small hands.
 Upon seeing the care and precision she took cutting a zucchini as a child, he predicted accurately that she would one day end up back in the kitchen.
 When Andreas passed away, Hellrigl’s mother, Maria Pia, took over the restaurant, and her resilience under the circumstances taught Hellrigl the importance of perseverance in a tough industry, and her mother serves as one of her biggest role models today.
 Hellrigl was fortunate enough to learn from Chefs who her father entrusted with his recipes as well as their techniques and she always looked forward to her time in Palio’s kitchen.